-4.10 Logging Configuration
+4.10 Logging configuration

 Use your Nextcloud log to review system status, or to help debug problems.
 You may adjust logging levels, and choose between using the Nextcloud log or your syslog.
+If additional audit information is required, you can optionally activate the admin_audit app, which by default generates a separate audit.log file in the data directory.